Why Rishi Sunak’s green card and his wife’s non dom status are controversial

 Advertisement

 Rishi Sunak’s wife, Akshata Murty, is very wealthy in her own right.
-She’s the daughter of billionaire Indian IT tycoon NR Narayana Murthy, who founded software firm Infosys in the 1980s.
+She’s the daughter of Indian billionaire NR Narayana Murthy, who founded software firm Infosys in the 1980s.
 Ms Murty holds a 0.91% stake in the company, which is estimated to be worth between £400 million and £500 million.

 Advertisement